 Best Mint Mobile plans

-One of the best prepaid phone plans available in terms of overall value, Mint Mobile's 4GB plan will only cost you $15 a month.
-However, like all of Mint Mobile's other plans, that price could change after three months.
+One of the best prepaid phone plans available in terms of overall value, Mint Mobile's 5GB plan will only cost you $15 a month.
+As with all of Mint Mobile's other plans, that price lasts for three months.
 At that point, you'll have to commit to a full 12 months to continue at that $15 monthly rate, paying the full $180 up front.
 The savings on your monthly rate may be worth that upfront commitment, though.

 This is Mint's largest data plan without making the leap to the unlimited data choice below.
-Here, you're paying $25 a month for 15GB of data.
-As with the other tiered data options, you can use that 15GB as a hotspot as well without any speed limits.
-Just be careful that hotspot data can run out quikcly.
+Here, you're paying $25 a month for 20GB of data.
+As with the other tiered data options, you can use that 20GB as a hotspot as well without any speed limits.
+Just be careful that hotspot data can run out quickly.

 Mint Mobile | Unlimited data | $30/month ($360 for full year) - The cheapest unlimited data offer

 Finally, Mint Mobile's unlimited plan has one of the cheapest prices you can get on unlimited data for one line of data.
 Mint will charge you just $30 a month, but there are some catches.
-While you get a hotspot, it is limited to just 5GB on this plan.
-Also, like the options above, you'll see a rise in price after the first three months if you don't commit to an additional year.
+Hotspot data is capped at 10GB.
+Though you get unlimited data with this plan, if you go over 40GB in a month, you may see your speeds slowed for the rest of the billing cycle.
+Like the options above, you'll see a rise in price after the first three months if you don't commit to an additional year.
 This doesn't feel like a major issue for all that data, though.